BIO6032/homework/README.md

 title: BIO 6032 homework
 ---

-# BIO 6032 homework - {{ your name here }}
+# BIO 6032 homework

 <!-- Unless explicitly indicated, do not change anything in this file -->

 As part of your evaluation for the class, you need to turn in 11 reports, at a rate of about one per week.
-You are free to submit the assignments at a rythm that suits you, however the theory required matches with specific in-class readings and discussions.
+You are free to submit the assignments at a rhythm that suits you, however the theory required matches with specific in-class readings and discussions.
 In addition, every assignment represents a considerable amount of work, and it is not advised to wait until later in the